Subgraph densities in Markov spaces: Approximation by graphons

+\daku{ On the other hand, the monotonicity from \eqref{EQ:PART-MON-DEF} and the Martingale Convergence Theorem applied to $(W^G)_{\PP_i}$ along any exhaustive partition sequence $(\PP_i)_{i=1}^\infty$ implies that $t_{\rm part}(G,W)=t(G,W)$ for every weakly norming graph $G$ and every graphon $W$. } It could be interesting to explore further properties of the partition-density. \end{remark}

-\begin{remark} The weakly norming property, the step Sidorenko property and its weak version can be defined, mutatis mutandis, for X-spaces, and the above considerations remain valid.
+\begin{remark} The weakly norming property, the step Sidorenko property and its weak version can be defined, mutatis mutandis, for bi-Markov spaces, and the above considerations remain valid.
 In particular, even cycles, complete bigraphs and hypercubes remain weakly norming, and hence have the step Sidorenko property. \end{remark}